usathyan/send-noael-prediction/README.md

 ## Project History & Evolution

-This project underwent several iterations, exploring different approaches to NOAEL prediction from SEND data:
+This project underwent several iterations, exploring different approaches to NOAEL prediction from SEND data.
+These are available in previous versions of this git repo:

 1.  **Initial TxGemma Attempt (Local Inference):** The project initially aimed to use the TxGemma model (e.g., `txgemma-2b`) directly via the Hugging Face `transformers` library.
 The goal was for the LLM to infer the NOAEL from a generated text summary.
 This faced challenges related to:
     *   The model's primary capability being text generation, not quantitative regression.